The best Linux apps make it simple and easy to get the most from your distro, especially when it comes to internet, media, and general computing use.

 However, Linux software is in constant development and so are the software apps used to run on it.
 While updates for those bundled should be easy to manage, you'll probably still want to ensure you have a full range of the most useful software, not all of which may be included.

-Therefore here we'll look at the best in Linux apps to ensure your Linux experience isn't any less richer than other operating systems.
+Therefore here we'll look at the best Linux apps to ensure your Linux experience isn't any less rich than other operating systems.
 We'll explore how well each app performs the task it sets out to and how it compares to non-Linux options.

 Firefox is the default web browser for a number of Linux distros such as Ubuntu and Linux Mint.
 The browser’s simple and fluid interface is one of its many attractions.
-Firefox will play YouTube videos right off the bat, and can download plugins to play other formats for you.
+Firefox will play YouTube videos right out of the box, and can download plugins to play other formats for you.
 The browser also updates itself from the get-go, meaning you always have the latest version.

-Firefox supports a number of extensions to enhance your web experience, and you can customize the browser further via the Mozilla add-ons page, where it is possible to install a colorful theme.
+Firefox supports a number of extensions and plugins to enhance your web experience, and you can customize the browser further via the Mozilla add-ons page (opens in new tab), where it is possible to install a colorful theme.

 Also from Mozilla, Thunderbird is a free and powerful email client.
 The setup wizard guides you gently through the process of either creating a new email address or setting up your existing one.
 Thunderbird's database contains email settings for all common providers, and you can add as many email accounts as you wish.

-LibreOffice is nothing less than a full-blown office suite, on a par with commercial alternatives like Microsoft Office.
-While the interface may look rather basic, this product has some extremely advanced features.
+LibreOffice is nothing less than a full-blown free office suite, on a par with commercial alternatives like Microsoft Office.
+While the interface may look rather basic, this Linux app has some extremely advanced features.

 While LibreOffice uses the ODF (Open Document Format) by default it can open and save Microsoft Office compatible files too.